 - Instead of parsley, you can use cilantro and/or basil.

-- If you don’t like jarred bell peppers, sub with oil-packed sun-dried tomatoes or banana peppers.
+- If you don’t like jarred bell peppers, sub with oil-packed sun-dried tomatoes or kalamata olives.

 - If you don’t have a cast iron skillet, use any other pan, although your broccoli may take a few minutes longer to cook and not have the same smoky flavor.